 - 2 egg yolks, room temperature

 - 1 14 ounce can sweetened condensed milk

 - 1 teaspoon pure vanilla extract

-- ¾ cup fresh pumpkin puree or organic pumpkin from a can
+- ¾ cup fresh pumpkin puree, or canned

 - ½ teaspoon ground cinnamon